School Bus Safety Rules

 - Be on constant alert when you are driving near or past children getting in or leaving a bus.

-If you are a victim of a bus accident, our expert team of personal injury attorneys at West Coast Trial Lawyers will help you recover financial and emotional compensation for damages you have suffered.
+If you are a victim of a bus accident, our expert team of bus accident attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
 This includes medical expenses, lost wages, property damage, emotional distress, and pain and suffering.
-We offer a free, no-obligation consultation with the attorneys at our firm.
-No fees are paid until we settle your case.